 Practice test sites

-Careers and Placements subscribe to Profiling for Success and Assessment Day for a range of personality and practice aptitude tests (log-in required).
+Careers and Placements subscribe to Team Focus and Assessment Day for a range of personality and practice aptitude tests (log-in required).

 You can find a range of free tests on these sites: